 Despite offers, I have not published 10,000 further words of Chief Justice A.N.
-Ray that educates me as it protects.
-His judgments at the Calcutta High Court or at the Supreme Court are his only songs that are praised or criticized.
-I bow down to the intelligence of Hon’ble Chief Justice Dipak Misra and Hon’ble Justice Dr. D.Y.
+Ray.
+His decisions at Calcutta High Court or at Supreme Court are his only songs, praised or criticized.
+I bow down to Hon’ble Chief Justice Dipak Misra and Hon’ble Justice Dr. D.Y.
 Chandrachud.
 They have quoted Samsher Singh v.
-State of Punjab, (1974) 2 SCC 831 in their separate judgments in Govt. of NCT of Delhi v.
+State of Punjab, (1974) 2 SCC 831 in Govt. of NCT of Delhi v.
 Union of India, [Civil Appeal No. 2357 of 2017] with specific mention of Chief Justice A.N.
-Ray, that has not been the assured practice in several citations of Samsher in history.
-It is so often the case in this imperfect world, that a vital thought is not clothed in the most striking language until posterity plays the editor.
+Ray, which has not been the assured practice in several citations of Samsher in history.
+It is so often the case in this imperfect world, a vital thought is not clothed in the most striking language until posterity plays the editor.

 Hon’ble Justice Dr. D.Y.
 Chandrachud:

-“The President as well as the Governor is the constitutional or formal head.
+“The President as well as the Governor is the Constitutional or Formal Head.
 The President as well as the Governor exercises his powers and functions conferred on him by or under the Constitution on the aid and advice of his Council of Ministers, save in spheres where the Governor is required by or under the Constitution to exercise his functions in his discretion.
-Wherever the Constitution requires the satisfaction of the President or the Governor for the exercise by the President or the Governor of any power or function, the satisfaction required by the Constitution is not the personal satisfaction of the President or Governor but the satisfaction of the President or Governor in the Constitutional sense in the Cabinet system of Government, that is, satisfaction of his Council of Ministers on whose aid and advice the President or the Governor generally exercise all his powers and functions.
-The decision of any Minister or officer under rules of business made under any of these two Articles 77(3) and 166(3) is the decision of the President or the Governor respectively.
-These articles did not provide for any delegation.
-Therefore, the decision of Minister or officer under the rules of business is the decision of the President or the Governor.” …
+Wherever the Constitution requires the satisfaction of the President or the Governor for the exercise by the President or the Governor of any power or function, the satisfaction required by the Constitution is not the personal satisfaction of the President or Governor but the satisfaction of the President or Governor in the Cabinet System of Government, that is, satisfaction of his Council of Ministers on whose aid and advice the President or the Governor generally exercise all his powers and functions.
+The decision of any Minister or Officer under Rules of Business made under any of these two Articles 77(3) and 166(3) is the decision of the President or the Governor respectively.
+These Articles did not provide for any delegation.
+Therefore, the decision of Minister or Officer under the Rules of Business is the decision of the President or the Governor.”

-Perhaps it is absurd to imagine that when legal rules are well-understood litigation is unlikely to occur.
-Disputes never die.
-I wait for further mentions of Ray this year.
+It is absurd to imagine when legality is well-understood, litigation is unlikely to occur.
+Some disputes never die.
+I wait for further mentions of CJI Ray.